 Here are 5 basic leadership lessons for new law enforcement supervisors.

 - Know the mission!
 As a leader in a law enforcement organization, it is your responsibility to know your department’s mission statement and goals.
 When guiding officers through calls, handling complaints, or evaluating a situation; the department’s mission is the guide.
-It should be more than just a few sentences in a general orders book to your officers; make it real by speaking of it regularly in briefing.
+It should be more than just a few sentences in a general orders book of a framed picture on the wall; make it real by speaking of it regularly in briefing.
+Give examples of what it looks like on the road.

 - Set goals!
 As a leader, you should obviously have your own goals, but this is specifically referring to assisting your officers in developing their own short and long term goals.
+Your own personal success will be derived from helping your officers reach their goals.
 Goals should be forward thinking and in agreement with department/district goals.
-In the short term, have your officers establishing goals on a weekly or monthly basis that correspond to beat issues, crime trends, or other defined problems within their area of responsibility.
+In the short term, have your officers establishing goals they would like to accomplish in the next year that correspond to beat issues, crime trends, or other defined problems within their areas of responsibility.
+They should also consider trainings they would like to attend or other personnel development toward future assignments they would like to obtain.
 For the long term, discuss where they see their career in 5 years or 10 years; what specialty assignments they are interesting in, are they interesting in promoting, etc. Then you must assist them by providing training opportunities, helping them develop their strengths, and make connections with people that work in the officer’s area of interest.
 Use their goals as a springboard for having consistent, on-going evaluation conversations.

 Share your thoughts or comments with us below or on our Facebook page.
 Continue saving the world one call at a time and as always, LEAD ON!